Isabela (province): Demographics

 The population of Isabela in the 2020 census was 1,697,050 people, making it the most populated province among the five provinces in Cagayan Valley (Region II).
 It had a density of sigfig 1,697,050/12,414.93.

 In 2010, Isabela had a population of 1,489,645 people: 46 percent of the 3.2 million people in the region at that time.
 At the national level, the province contributed 1.58 percent to the total population of 88.57 million.
 There were 254,928 households in the province in 2007.

 For all ages, the sex ratio in Isabela was about 105 with 660,627 males and 626,948 females in the 2000 Census of Population and Housing (Census 2000).
 There are more males than females below 50 years old.

 Ilocanos are the most prominent group in the province.
 Of the total household population, 68.71 percent classified themselves as Ilocanos, followed by the Ibanags (14.05 percent), and Tagalogs (10.02 percent).
 The majority ethnic group were the Ibanags, who were first seen by the Spanish explorers and converted to Christianity by missionaries, the reason why the Ibanag language had spread throughout the valley region prior to the arrival of the migrating Ilocanos.
 The remaining 7.22 percent are either Gaddang, Paranan, Yogad, or from other ethnic groups who have assimilated into the Ibanag-Ilocano culture.
 More recently, a new group from the south, the Muslim Filipinos, have migrated to this province and have made a community for themselves.
-In addition to this, Tagalog-speaking peoples from Central Luzon (mostly from Nueva Ecija and Aurora) and Southern Luzon have also settled in the area, as well as a few Pangasinans and Kapampangans from the Central Luzon.
+In addition to this, Tagalog-speaking peoples from Central Luzon (mostly from Nueva Ecija and Aurora) and Southern Luzon have also settled in the area, as well as a few Pangasinans and Kapampangans from the Central Luzon and Cebuanos and Hiligaynons from Visayas and Mindanao; the majority of the population of Palanan are Tagalogs, with ancestors being settlers from Baler, Aurora during Spanish territorial rule.

+Languages

 Major languages spoken are Ilocano followed by Ibanag, Yogad, and Gaddang.
 Ilocanos and Ibanags speak Ilocano with an Ibanag accent, as descendants of Ilocanos from first generation in Isabela who lived within Ibanag population learned Ibanag; same situation with Ilocano tinged by Gaddang, Paranan, Yogad, and Itawis accents when descendants of Ilocanos from first generation in Isabela who lived within Gaddang, Paranan, Yogad, and Itawis populations learned their languages.
 People especially in the capital and commercial centers speak and understand English and Tagalog.
 Tagalogs, Ilocanos, and Ibanags speak Tagalog with an Ibanag accent, as descendants of Tagalogs from first generation in Isabela who lived within Ibanag population learned Ibanag.
+Languages not native in Isabela are also spoken there such as Maranao, Maguindanaon, Tausug, Pangasinan, Kapampangan, Cebuano and Hiligaynon to varying degrees by their respective ethnic communities within the province.